splunk/public-o11y-docs/alerts-detectors-notifications/autodetect.rst

 To view AutoDetect alerts and detectors specific to a service, do the following:

 #.
 From the Splunk Observability Cloud home page, go to the :strong:`Infrastructure` page.
 #.
-Click the navigator you want to view.
+Select the navigator you want to view.
 #.
 On the navigator page, click :guilabel:`Alerts` or :guilabel:`Active Detectors` in the Filter bar.

     A sidebar with all alerts related to the content on the page appears, as shown in the following image.
 AutoDetect components are indicated by the :strong:`Auto` badge.